 Employee Share Ownership Plans (ESOPs) are gaining in popularity as awareness of their benefits increases.
 In this comprehensive ESOP guide we’ll explain:

-Employee Share Ownership Plans (ESOPs) are commonly called employee share schemes and allow employees to acquire shares in their company, benefiting both the staff and the company.
+Employee Share Ownership Plans (ESOPs) are commonly called Employee Share Schemes (ESS) and they allow employees to acquire shares in their company, benefiting both the staff and the company.
 There are a number of different types of Employee Share Ownership Plans, but generally businesses will offer to give or sell options or shares to their employees and contractors, or may set up bonus ESOPs based on the performance of the company.
+They are often called Employee Stock Ownership Plans, particularly in North America where "stock" is used as a more generic term compare to "share".

 Many start-up companies implement ESOPs and use them in employee packages as a way to manage early salary costs and to develop an ownership mentality in their key staff.
 However, many well established companies including publicly listed companies and multinationals have long-standing ESOPs, and use these as one way to attract and retain key talent for their business.
-In the USA there are thousands of ESOP programmes in use and in the UK ESOPs are present in eight out of ten FTSE 100 companies, while more than 1 in every 5 companies using the Orchestra platform have implemented an ESOP.
+In the USA there are thousands of ESOP programmes in use and in the UK ESOPs are present in eight out of ten FTSE 100 companies.

 ESOP grants for employees help to create a sense of ownership in the business.

 There are a range of different ESOPs that will suit different businesses and each type of ESOP works differently.
-Here are four main types of ESOPs with an explanation on how each of them works:
+Here are four main types of ESOPs with an explanation on each of them:

 In a call option ESOP scheme, the employee is granted options which gives them the right to buy the company's shares at a specified price and date within a specified period of time.
 Call options can be earned through staying a certain amount of time with a company or based on performance, or potentially a mix of the two.